 Make sure to check for any QLD Parks Alerts before heading out to the trailhead.
 Also, once I got out here, i noticed that I didn't have any phone reception until I made it to the summit.
 So, make sure to notify people of your intentions.

 Car Rentals in Far North Queensland

 Cairns is one of the most popular travel destinations in Australia and car rentals quickly book out!

 I've missed out on cars before & recommend booking well in advance.
 I always use DiscoverCars as they compare the widest range of rentals across dealerships in the Far North.

 Devils Thumb Trail Map

-Below is an elevation map that is useful for planning the hike and to estimate distance.
+Below is an elevation map that is useful for planning the hike and estimating distance.
+As you can see, it's fairly steep but the highest point is actually near "Split Rock", with a short descent after that to the lookout.

-Here's the GPX map generated from my Garmin watch.
+Here's the GPX file that I generated from my Garmin watch.
 You can download the file using the link below the map to help with navigation using your GPS watch or phone.